hashicorp/consul/website/source/docs/agent/encryption.html.md

 rolling update of the cluster with these new values.
 After this step, the agents will be able to decrypt gossip but will not yet be sending encrypted traffic.
 3. Remove the [`encrypt_verify_outgoing`](/docs/agent/options.html#encrypt_verify_outgoing) setting
-to change it back to false (the default) and perform another rolling update of the cluster.
+to change it back to `true` (the default) and perform another rolling update of the cluster.
 The agents will now be sending encrypted gossip but will still allow incoming unencrypted traffic.
 4. Remove the [`encrypt_verify_incoming`](/docs/agent/options.html#encrypt_verify_incoming) setting
-to change it back to false (the default) and perform a final rolling update of the cluster.
+to change it back to `true` (the default) and perform a final rolling update of the cluster.
 All the agents will now be strictly enforcing encrypted gossip.

 ## RPC Encryption with TLS